What to look for

 Likewise, as diagrams and footnotes are added/removed, these can become out of sync.

 If referencing a figure in the document, it’s important to check that the reference is correct.
 Occasionally, a paragraph of text referencing a table or chart may refer to its location in the report (such as: see above, see opposite).
-Checking this instruction is correct can help the reader and keep the document looking professional.
+Checking that this instruction is correct can help the reader and keep the document looking professional.

 Tools and techniques to help when proofreading an annual report

 Proofing an annual report can be a time-consuming and sometimes laborious task.
 There are, however, some useful tools and techniques which make the process easier.
 If possible, proofread a Microsoft Word document rather than a PDF.
-Because it’s a dedicated word processing tool, Word (or Google Docs) can automatically spot spelling and grammar errors, and allows the proofreader to ‘track changes’, so any amendments made can be easily accepted or rejected.
+Because it’s a dedicated word processing tool, Word (or Google Docs) can automatically spot spelling and grammar errors and allows the proofreader to ‘track changes’, so any amendments made can be easily accepted or rejected.

 For spotting more advanced grammar issues, Grammarly is a great tool with a useful free option that will spot common issues.
 Of course, automated tools should only assist a human proofreader, whose own eyes will be attuned to spotting grammar, spelling and consistency mistakes as they come across them.

-JDJ Creative are annual report design specialists
+JDJ Creative is an annual report design specialist

 If you require proofreading of a report, please do get in touch with our team today.